opea-project/GenAIExamples/comps/llms/vllm/README.md

 #### Customize vLLM CPU Service

-The ./serving/vllm/launch_vllm_service.sh script accepts two parameters:
+The `./serving/vllm/launch_vllm_service.sh` script accepts two parameters:

 - port_number: The port number assigned to the vLLM CPU endpoint, with the default being 8080.
 - model_name: The model name utilized for LLM, with the default set to "mistralai/Mistral-7B-v0.1".

-You have the flexibility to customize twp parameters according to your specific needs.
+You have the flexibility to customize two parameters according to your specific needs.
 Additionally, you can set the vLLM CPU endpoint by exporting the environment variable `vLLM_LLM_ENDPOINT`:

 ```bash
 export vLLM_LLM_ENDPOINT="http://xxx.xxx.xxx.xxx:8080"